clairetsoi1129/stock-screener/README.md

   python3 -m pip install futures
 ```

-2. Create a sub-folders.
- - "data" to store the watchlist and tickers that cannot be found using yahoo_fin.stock_info API
- - "output" to store the stocks which fulfill the VCP patterns
+2. Update the watchlist in data/<region>/vcp_watchlist.csv to compare the stocks against benchmark, eg. S&P500 for US.
+Or the program will only use benchmark stocks to find which one has VCP patterns.
 ## How to run the program

 1. Run the below